XuanwuLab/XuanwuLab.github.io/source/_posts/2015-06-09-Research-report-on-using-JIT-to-trigger-RowHammer.md

 tags:
 ---
 # 0x00 Overview
 In a post published on Google Project Zero Blog, researchers explain that the RowHammer technique works by repeatedly accessing memory rows in DRAM to flip bits in adjacent rows.
-People worry about it because it need to update BIOS to fix this problem, it`s hard to solve.
+People worry about it because it need to update BIOS to fix this problem, it's hard to solve.
 However it need to run the customized asm code on target machine to trigger RowHammer, so RowHammer is not easy to be used to attack.
 We have an idea that try to use script language to trigger RowHammer.
 If it works, RowHammer will be more dangerous.
 In order to verify our idea, we analyzed the Java Hotspot, Chrome V8, .NET CoreCLR and Firefox SpiderMonfey.
-   Finally we didn`t find useful attack vector.
-Some of them don`t generate instructions needed to trigger RowHammer, some of them cannot trigger RowHammer due to small amount and slow speed of the instruction generation, some of them need environment modified to trigger so that we cannot use them to attack directly.
+Finally we didn't find useful attack vector.
+Some of them don't generate instructions needed to trigger RowHammer, some of them cannot trigger RowHammer due to small amount and slow speed of the instruction generation, some of them need environment modified to trigger so that we cannot use them to attack directly.

 # 0x01 RowHammer
 In this section, we briefly review the root cause of RowHammer, how to trigger it and the limitation we will face with when trying to use it to attack.